nd1391/Mod2-Sweater-Weather/README.md

 # TECHNOLOGIES USED

 This application was made using REACT and fetching data from the openweathermap.org open API.
+First it's used to convert city names into geographical coordinates, then it's used to take those coordinates and provide weather on that area.
+NPM Package Temperature was used to convert Kelvin temperatures to more manageable datatypes of celcius and fahrenheit

 # APPROACH